BattMoTeam/BattMo/Documentation/publishedExamples/runBatteryP2D.rst

 .. code-block:: matlab

-  [wellSols, states, report] = simulateScheduleAD(initstate, model, schedule, 'OutputMinisteps', true, 'NonLinearSolver', nls);
+  [~, states, report] = simulateScheduleAD(initstate, model, schedule, 'OutputMinisteps', true, 'NonLinearSolver', nls);

 Process output and recover the output voltage and current from the output states.